Shopify/seafoam/docs/bgv.md

 ## Other information

-`seafoam debug file.bgv` checks that a file can be parsed and prints information as it does so.
+`seafoam file.bgv debug` checks that a file can be parsed and prints information as it does so.